HazemMonir/lib_x/example/example.md

   }
 }
 ```
 Note: each service class should be an encapsulation for only one service.
 Don't make a class that does everything.
+So for example, don't make a class that deals with database and storage and auth, but rather a class for each service.
 <br>

 - ## __data/__<br>